Agriculture and farming practices – Grocery

 Rice

-Westmill Foods has also completed the first year of a similar project working with its supplier Olam Agri to train smallholder Thai Hom Mali rice farmers located in Ubon Ratchathani, Thailand, on the SRP standards.
-In 2023, this project supported 600 farmers, with plans to increase by 200 farmers per year for the next three years.
-During the first year the programme achieved a 13% reduction in GHG emissions, a 56% reduction in fertiliser usage and a 10% increase in net income for farmers.
+Westmill has also completed the second year of a similar project working with its supplier Olam Agri to train smallholder Thai Hom Mali rice farmers located in Ubon Ratchathani, Thailand, on the SRP standards.
+In 2024, this project supported 800 farmers, and achieved a 56% reduction in fertiliser usage and a 12% increase in net income for farmers compared to 2022.
+Additionally, farmer groups in the project since 2023 achieved a 22% reduction in GHG emissions compared to 2022.

 Tea and spices

-Its tea supply chain includes approximately 120,000 workers and 110,000 farmers.
-Central to Twinings' responsible sourcing programme is the ‘Sourced with Care’ initiative, which aims to drive positive change through empowering women, supporting incomes and improving living standards within these communities.
-Through this initiative, Twinings recognises and supports the vital contributions of people and communities in tea and herb production.
-The business also collaborates with key partners in the tea sector, such as the Ethical Tea Partnership (ETP) and IDH - the Sustainable Trade Initiative.
+Its tea supply chain includes approximately 270,000 workers and smallholder farmers.
+Central to Twinings' responsible sourcing programme is Sourced with Care, which aims to drive positive change through empowering women, supporting incomes and improving living standards within these communities.
+Through this initiative, Twinings recognises and supports the vital contributions of people and communities in tea and herb production, through programmes which are designed to address issues identified through its Twinings Community Needs Assessment (TCNA) programme.
+The business also collaborates with key partners in the tea sector, such as the ETP, IDH – the Sustainable Trade Initiative and Rainforest Alliance.

 Cereals

-Jordans Cereals, a premium cereal brand within our Grocery Group, sources all of its grains through the Jordans Farm Partnership, which covers its branded sales volume in the UK and France.
+Jordans Cereals, a premium cereal brand within our Grocery Group, sources some of its grains through the Jordans Farm Partnership, which covers its branded sales volume in the UK and France.
 This collaboration pays a premium to the farmers involved for their oats, wheat and barley in exchange for them managing at least 10% of their land for the benefit of wildlife.
 Since 1985, Jordans Cereals has worked with these farmers to promote biodiversity on their land.

 Animal health and welfare